anees028/object_detection_YOLO/README.md

 2. Add the input video in the **input_video** folder.

 3. Write the object detection code by creating a **yolo_inference.py** file with project directory.
 And run the file.

+4. Create a new file **football_training_yolo_v5.ipynb** for downloading the data set from *roboflow*.
+And run the file.

+5. And for training the model use COLAB, later then download and add the model into *Models* folder